Guardians place Lane Thomas on 10-day injured list with bruised right wrist

 Follow Rotoworld Player News for the latest fantasy and betting player news and analysis all season long.

-Game details & how to watch Braves at Padres
+Game details & how to watch Yankees at Guardians

 Never miss a second of the action and stay up-to-date with all the latest team stats and player news.
 Check out our day-by-day MLB schedule page, along with detailed matchup pages that update live in-game with every out.

-• Pitching matchup for March 28, 2025: Reynaldo López vs. Dylan Cease
+• Pitching matchup for April 22, 2025: Will Warren vs. Tanner Bibee

 Rotoworld still has you covered with all the latest MLB player news for all 30 teams.
 Check out the feed page right here on NBC Sports for headlines, injuries and transactions where you can filter by league, team, positions and news type!

-Top betting trends & insights to know ahead of Braves at Padres
+Top betting trends & insights to know ahead of Yankees at Guardians

 If you’re looking for more key trends and stats around the spread, moneyline and total for every single game on the schedule today, check out our MLB Top Trends tool on NBC Sports!

-Expert picks & predictions for tonight’s game between the Braves and the Padres
+Expert picks & predictions for tonight’s game between the Yankees and the Guardians

 Please bet responsibly.
 If you or someone you know has a gambling problem, call the National Gambling Helpline at 1-800-522-4700.